On this page:

 Faculty are regularly asked to volunteer to curate, moderate for post- performance talks, teach master classes, and sit on boards and committees locally and nationally.

-The department provides space for special projects such as a recent On the Boards film project involving local artists, Dani Tirrel and Zoe Scofield.
+The department provides space for special projects such as a recent On the Boards film project involving local artists, Dani Tirrell and Zoe Scofield.

 Faculty choreograph and perform nationally and internationally, and present research at scholarly conferences, including the International Association for Dance Medicine and Science, National Dance Education Organization, and the Dance Studies Association.
-Recent faculty scholarship includes articles and essays in Dance Research Journal, The Journal of Dance Education, Theatre Research International, International Dictionary of Modern Dance, Ballet Review, and in the books I See America Dancing, The Routledge Dance Studies Reader 2nd ed., Writing About Dance, Glamour Addiction: Inside the American Ballroom Dance Industry, Experiential Anatomy in Dance Technique (DVD), Spinning Mambo into Salsa: Caribbean Dance in Global Commerce, and the Chamber Dance Company Archive Collection (DVD Documentary Series).
+Recent faculty scholarship includes articles and essays in Dance Research Journal, The Journal of Dance Education, Dance Research, TDR: The Drama Review, Theatre Research International, International Dictionary of Modern Dance, Ballet Review, and in The Oxford Handbook of Dance and Competition, The Oxford Handbook of Dance and Ethnicity, The Routledge Dance Studies Reader, Writing About Dance, Glamour Addiction: Inside the American Ballroom Dance Industry, Experiential Anatomy in Dance Technique (DVD), and Spinning Mambo into Salsa: Caribbean Dance in Global Commerce, as well as the Chamber Dance Company Archive Collection (DVD Documentary Series).

 Areas of Scholarship